 - Questions added or improved to better fit application processor-based edge devices

 PSA Certified has already transformed security for IoT based on connected microcontrollers and been massively adopted.
 The positive reaction from the IoT ecosystem has been impressive, many of the leading IoT silicon providers are PSA Certified Level 1, and a growing number of them are PSA Certified Level 2.
-In total, we have 50 PSA Certified products, from a collection of 26 partners – some examples include products from silicon partners (Renesas, Nordic, ST, Cypress Infineon and NXP), OEMs (Embedded Planet, Veridify, Sigma Delta Technologies) and software/OS (Free RTOS, EcoLux, RT Thread, Mbed OS, Zephyr).
+In total, we have 50 PSA Certified products, from a collection of 26 partners – some examples include products from silicon partners (Renesas, Nordic, ST, Infineon and NXP), OEMs (Embedded Planet, Veridify, SDT Inc.) and software/OS (Free RTOS, EcoLux, RT Thread, Mbed OS, Zephyr).

 The PSA Certified founding members continue to invest time and resources to make this the foundational scheme for IoT devices, software and chips.
 We’re excited to bring the success we have had in microcontroller and RTOS-based IoT systems to the world of application processors and high-performance edge devices.